Chinese mainland reports 4 new imported COVID-19 cases

-Of the four imported cases, two were reported in Shanghai, one in Shaanxi and one in Gansu, the commission said.
+Of the four imported cases, three were reported in Guangdong Province and one in Gansu Province, the commission said.

 No deaths had been reported from the imported cases.